 The CREAM doctoral programme hosts a thriving international community of researchers exploring issues in art and design, film, photography, moving image, ceramics, cultural studies, art and technology/science, and music.

-Available to study either through a PhD standard route or as a PhD by Publication, students on the CREAM PhD programme are actively involved as part of the wider CREAM research community, through their contributions to symposia, screenings, and editorial projects.
+Available to study either through a PhD standard route or as a PhD by Publication, and as a practice based research project as well as a theoretical one, students on the CREAM PhD programme are actively involved as part of the wider CREAM research community, through their contributions to symposia, screenings, and editorial projects.
 The programme also initiates its own distinctive events and exhibitions, through the Hyphen collective, which hosts exhibitions and produce the Hyphen journal, to present the diverse enquiries of current student cohorts, alongside alumni and doctoral students more widely.

-For further general information about the CREAM doctoral programme:
+For further general information about the CREAM doctoral programme contact: Lucy Reynolds, CREAM PhD programme director,

 Westminster School of Arts, Harrow Campus, Room J1.27